parmonov98/sms-hub/prd.md

 Do we integrate tariff tables for price calculation, or rely only on provider’s pricing API?

-✅ This PRD is structured enough for a Cursor AI agent to implement step by step: migrations, models, controllers, jobs, provider drivers, webhooks, and admin CRUD.
+✅ This PRD is structured enough for a Cursor AI agent to implement step by step: migrations, models, controllers, jobs, provider drivers, and admin CRUD.